UGAROY/svg-draw/README.md

 # svg-draw
 A lightwweight library to add svg drawing overlay on elements.

+Different from existing "giant" svg editing libraries, its main purpose is to add "marks" on dom elements.
+We can have multiple canvases within one page.

 A live demo can be found [here](http://ugaroy.github.io/examples/svg-draw/).

-Different from svg editing library, its main purpose is to add "marks" on dom elements.
-We can have multiple canvases within one page.

 The basic usage is:
 ```